On homological mirror symmetry of toric Calabi-Yau three-folds: Homological mirror symmetry correspondence

 More generally, from formula (\ref{trans_sphere}) (resp. (\ref{transl_d2})) and the fact that translation by a section should be mirror to tensoring with the corresponding line bundle, we should have

 See also Corollary \ref{comp_trans}.

-In the three-dimensional case, let us formulate this as a conjecture \begin{con} The Lagrangian sections of $f: X \rightarrow \R^n$ and the Lagrangian spheres of type $L_{\ell}$ defined on each bounded connected component $C$ of $N_{\R} - \Delta$ generate a suitable derived Fukaya category such that the correspondence which maps a section to a line bundle over $\check X$ as in Conjecture \ref{hms:dim2} and a sphere $L_{\ell}$ to the sheaf $\mathscr E_{L_{\ell}}$ supported on the divisor $D_C \subset \check X$ given by
+In the three-dimensional case, let us formulate this as a conjecture \begin{con} The Lagrangian sections of $f: X \rightarrow \R^n$ and the La\-gran\-gian spheres of type $L_{\ell}$ defined on each bounded connected component $C$ of $N_{\R} - \Delta$ generate the derived partially wrapped Fukaya category of $X$ and the correspondence which maps a section to a line bundle over $\check X$ as in Conjecture \ref{hms:dim2} and a sphere $L_{\ell}$ to the sheaf $\mathscr E_{L_{\ell}}$ supported on the divisor $D_C \subset \check X$ given by

-induces an embedding of the derived Fukaya category in $\DC(\check X)$. \end{con}
+induces an embedding of the derived partially wrapped Fukaya category in $\DC(\check X)$. \end{con}

 In dimension $2$, in \cite{chan:an} Chan proves this conjecture for the part concerning the spheres and in \cite{chan:ueda} Chan and Ueda prove this conjecture for the sections.
 They do not seem to discuss whether the two correspondences, i.e., the one concerning the spheres and the one concerning the sections, are compatible with each other.
 We now look at examples in more detail and discuss some first simple evidence supporting the above conjecture.